 The word socialist was added to the Preamble by the 42nd Amendment Act of 1976.
 It implies social and economic equality for all its citizens.
 There will be no discrimination on the basis of caste, colour, creed, sex, religion, language etc. Everybody will be given equal status and opportunities.
 The government will make efforts to reduce the concentration of wealth in a few hands, and provide a decent standard of living to all.

-mixed economic model, and the government has framed many laws to achieve the goal of socialism, such as Abolition of Untouchability and Zamindari Act, Equal Wages Act and Child Labour Prohibition Act.
+India has adopted a mixed economic model, and the government has framed many laws to achieve the goal of socialism, such as Abolition of Untouchability and Zamindari Act, Equal Wages Act and Child Labour Prohibition Act.

 Secular